|OPIOID-INDUCED CONSTIPATION TREATMENTS|

 |8mg/0.4mL, 12mg/0.6mL||soln for SC inj||12mg SC once daily.
 Advanced illness: give once every other day as needed (max 1 dose/24hrs). <38kg or >114kg: 0.15mg/kg.
 38–<62kg: 8mg.
 62–114kg: 12mg.
 Renal (CrCl<60mL/min) or severe hepatic impairment: reduce dose by ½ (see full labeling).|

 |naloxegol||Movantik3,4||12.5mg, 25mg||tabs||Take on an empty stomach.
 25mg once daily in the AM; may reduce to 12.5mg once daily if not tolerated.
 Renal impairment (CrCl<60mL/min): 12.5mg once daily; may increase to 25mg once daily if tolerated.
 Concomitant moderate CYP3A4 inhibitors: if unavoidable, reduce to 12.5mg once daily; monitor.|

 |Key:e-c = enteric coated; pwd = powder; soln = solution; supp = suppository.

-1 Laxative-refractory OIC is defined as moderate or severe symptoms of constipation despite the use of laxatives from ≥1 laxative classes for a minimum of 4 days within a 2-week period.
-AGA recommends using a combination of ≥2 types of laxatives before escalating therapy, and that scheduled use of laxatives (vs “as needed” basis) is required before considering alternative treatment.
+1 Once OIC is confirmed and other causes of constipation excluded, the AGA recommends the use of laxatives as first-line agents.
+For laxative-refractory OIC, it is recommended to use PAMORAs such as naldemedine or naloxegol, and suggested to use methylnaltrexone, over no treatment.
+The AGA recommends using a combination of ≥2 types of laxatives before escalating therapy, and that scheduled use of laxatives (vs “as needed” basis) is required before considering alternative treatment.

 2 Avoid in conditions that compromise the blood-brain barrier due to potential for serious withdrawal or reversal of anesthesia.